ThodsaphonChamnansuek/ThodsaphonChamnansuek/README.md

 🎓 A passionate and self-motivated Data Science & Analytics student based in Bangkok, Thailand.

-🌱 Currently studying B.B.A. in Digital Business Information Systems at South-East Asia University (Graduating 2028), with a strong background in management and hands-on experience in data-related projects.
+🌱 Currently studying B.B.A. in Digital Business Information Systems at South-East Asia University, with a strong background in management and hands-on experience in data-related projects.

 ---